-- Authorized committees of Presidential candidates must file a report by April 15, if they are quarterly filers (the report covers financial activity from January 1 through March 31), or by April 20, if they are monthly filers (the report covers activity for the month of March); and
+- Authorized committees of presidential candidates must file a report by April 15, if they are quarterly filers (the report covers financial activity from January 1 through March 31), or by April 20, if they are monthly filers (the report covers activity for the month of March);

-- National party committees, political action committees (PACs) and other committees following a monthly filing schedule must file a monthly report by April 20.
-This includes state, district and local party committees that engage in reportable “federal election activity” (see the “State, District and Local Party Committees” section below).
+- National party committees and other political committees following a monthly filing schedule must file a monthly report by April 20.
+This includes state, district and local party committees that engage in reportable "Federal Election Activity" (noted in the “State, district and local party committees” section).
 The report covers activity for the month of March.

 Notification of filing deadlines

-In addition to publishing this article and online reporting tables, the Commission notifies committees of filing deadlines through reporting reminders called prior notices.
-Prior notices are distributed exclusively by electronic mail, so every committee should ensure that the email address on its Statement of Organization (FEC Form 1) is current.
+In addition to publishing this article and the online reporting tables, the Commission notifies committees of filing deadlines through reporting reminders called prior notices.
+Prior notices are distributed exclusively by email, so every committee should ensure that the email address on its Statement of Organization (Form 1) is current.
 Each committee may list up to two email addresses.
-To amend Form 1, electronic filers must submit Form 1 filled out in its entirety.
-Paper filers should include only the committee’s name, address, FEC identification number and the updated or changed portions of the form.
+To amend the Form 1, electronic filers must submit the Form 1 filled out in its entirety.
+Paper filers should include only the committee's name, address, FEC identification number and the updated or changed portions of the form.
 Committees may also use our online webform to update their information.

-The Commission provides reminders of upcoming filing dates as a courtesy to help committees comply with the filing deadlines set forth in the Federal Election Campaign Act (the Act) and Commission regulations.
+The Commission provides prior notices of upcoming filing deadlines as a courtesy to help committees comply with the filing requirements set forth in the Federal Election Campaign Act and Commission regulations.
 Committee treasurers are responsible for filing committee reports on time.
 Not receiving a prior notice does not excuse committee treasurers for failing to comply with any filing deadline.

-Under the Commission’s mandatory electronic filing regulations, individuals and organizations required to file with the FEC that receive contributions or make expenditures, including independent expenditures, aggregating in excess of $50,000 in a calendar year — or that have reason to expect to do so — must file all reports and statements electronically.
+Under the Commission’s mandatory electronic filing regulations, individuals and organizations required to file with the FEC that receive contributions or make expenditures, including independent expenditures, aggregating in excess of $50,000 in a calendar year—or have reason to expect to do so—must file all reports and statements electronically.

 Reports filed electronically must be received and validated by the Commission by 11:59 p.m.
 Eastern Time on the filing date.
-11 CFR 100.19(c).
 Electronic filers who file on paper or submit an electronic report that does not pass the Commission’s validation program by that time on the filing deadline will be considered nonfilers and may be subject to enforcement actions, including administrative fines.
-11 CFR 104.18(a)(2) and (e).

-The Commission’s electronic filing software, FECFile, is free and can be downloaded at https://www.fec.gov/help-candidates-and-committees/filing-reports/fecfile-software/.
-All reports filed after October 11, 2016, must be filed in Format Version 184.108.40.206.
-Reports filed in previous formats will not be accepted.
-Filers may also use commercial or privately developed software as long as the software meets the Commission’s format specifications, which are available on the Commission's website.
+The Commission’s electronic filing software, FECFile, is free and can be downloaded from the FEC's website.
+All reports filed after August 15, 2018, must be filed in version 8.3 of the electronic filing software.
+Reports filed in previous versions of the software will not be accepted.
+Filers may also use commercial or privately developed software as long as the software meets the Commission’s format specifications.
 Committees using commercial software should contact their vendors to ensure their software meets the latest specifications.